jonlpersson/ed-latimore/site/_drafts/my-review-and-breakdown-of-tweet-hunter.md

 ***Get next level insights into your Twitter analytics with this [free 7-day trial.](http://tweethunter.io/?via=edward)***

-## Auto DM for Twitter Marketing

-Twitter marketing is very easy with Tweet Hunter's Auto DM feature.

-With this powerful tool, you can send automated direct messages to users who follow your account, retweet your content, or leave comments on your tweets.
-This is an excellent way to promote your products, grow your email list, and redirect users to your website or other content.

-As a marketer, the Auto DM function is also a fantastic way to offer freebies and resources to your followers.
-Simply set up your pre-written DM and designate the actions that will trigger it to be sent, and let Tweet Hunter take care of the rest.
-No more tedious copy-pasting – just sit back and watch your subscriptions and website traffic grow.

-I’ve used this feature to help grow my followers and make a post go viral.
-I’ve done this by setting the freebie to auto-dm and letting people know that the only way to get it is to retweet the tweet.
-This works amazingly well if you position it the tweet that triggers the auto-dm as part of a thread.

-This is a great way to streamline your Twitter marketing efforts and really turn your Twitter account into a cash cow.

-***Try Tweet Hunter's Auto DM feature on a free [7-day trial today](http://tweethunter.io/?via=edward) and start seeing results immediately.***

 ## Tweet Inspiration and AI Writing

 If you have writers block, not only will Tweet Hunter help you demolish it, you might even end up with a viral tweet.
 Simply tell Tweethunter what topics you need inspiration around and it will deliver the highest performing tweets from around the Twitterverse for you to be inspired by.